Pingdred/openai-tts/README.md

 ## Tips

-Don't like CheshireCat's current voice?
-Just request a change and the magic happens!
+Don't like CheshireCat's voice?
+Just ask him to change his voice and magic happens!